adityagoyal204/Notification_System/README.md

 The Notification System provides the following API methods:

+Service API

+- `handleNotification(msg, serviceId)`: Used to send msg from service to the Notifier, it acts as a 1st point of contact which recieves the msg and serviceId and then directs it to the appropriate recievers.

+User API

 - `getNotificationChannels()`: Fetches the list of available notification channels.

 - `addSubscriber(userId, notificationChannel, serviceId)`: Adds a new subscriber to receive notifications for a specific service via a chosen channel.